robfletcher/grails-spring-events/readme.md

 				if (unreliableService.isAvailable()) {
 					unreliableService.doSomething()
 				} else {
-					throw new RetryableFailureException("the service is currently unavailable") }
+					throw new RetryableFailureException("the unreliable service is currently unavailable") }
 			}
 		}